cmu-db/noisepage/script/testing/junit/README.md

 1. Establish a local Postgres database and start the database server.
 The procedure to accomplish this depends on the particulars of your development environment.
 If you are using a CMU DB development machine, see the _PostgreSQL on CMU DB Development Machines_ section below.
 2. Write your own SQL input file.
 The format of this file consists of SQL statements, one per line.
 Comments (denoted by `#`)) are permitted.
 3. Compile the test infrastructure: `ant compile`
-4. Run the filter trace program: `ant filter-trace`.
+4. Run the filter trace program: `ant generate-trace`.
 The program expects 6 arguments:
   - `path`: The path to the input file
   - `db-url`: The JDBC URL for the DBMS server
   - `db-user`: The database username